ublue-os/forge/docs/index.md

 # Universal Blue - Forge

 On-premises Universal Blue.
-This repository is intended to provide the service units necessary to set up a self-hosted OS forge for custom images.
+This projects provides the service units necessary to set up a self-hosted OS forge for custom images.

 ## Configuration